zioroboco/nu-ls.nvim/README.md

 A [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) source providing language server features for the [nushell](https://www.nushell.sh/) language in [neovim](https://neovim.io/).

+Intended to provide an uncomplicated way to access nushell's language server features via the `nu --ide-*` flags added in [nushell v0.79](https://www.nushell.sh/blog/2023-04-25-nushell_0_79.html).
+It does not provide syntax highlighting or other features (see [nushell/tree-sitter-nu](github.com/nushell/tree-sitter-nu)), and not all language server methods are supported (e.g. go to definition, see [#2](https://github.com/zioroboco/nu-ls.nvim/issues/2)).

+Note that this project is unstable: releases are unversioned, and future updates will require backwards-incompatible changes to config.

 ## Installation

-This repo intends to do exactly one thing: to provide an uncomplicated way to access nushell's language server features via the `nu --ide-*` flags added in [nushell v0.79](https://www.nushell.sh/blog/2023-04-25-nushell_0_79.html).

-This isn't intended to be a complete, out-of-the-box nushell plugin for neovim, and some assembly is required.
-This is deliberate - nu moves fast, editor integrations come and go, and I'm in no better position than you to judge what might make for a good setup over time.

-That said, the instructions bellow might help you to set up a reasonably full-featured nushell development environment in neovim.

 ### Installing the `nu-ls.nvim` package